graciolli-f/Rubric/README.md

 ## Notes
 - Using Rubric in Cursor increases number of tokens used in a single request
-- The `DesignSystem.rux` file is optional
+- The `DesignSystem.rux` file is optional.
+The Rubric design system guides the LLM to create a tokens.css file as a source of truth for styling.
+If you have an established or preferred design system, you may choose to modify the file to fit your needs or remove it entirely.

 ## Who's behind Rubric?
 Rubric was created by [Fernanda Graciolli](https://github.com/graciolli-f) and is a product of [Midspiral](https://midspiral.com).
 Reach out with questions or comments to hello@midspiral.com.